elastic/elasticsearch-dsl-py/docs/persistence.rst

     # and save the changes into the cluster again
     first.save()

+    # you can also update just individual fields which will call the update API
+    # and also update the document in place
+    first.update(published=True, published_by='me')

 If the document is not found in elasticsearch an exception (``elasticsearch.NotFoundError``) will be raised.
 If you wish to return ``None`` instead just pass in ``ignore=404`` to supress the exception: